-UPDATED 9/29/22: Now included in this post is a FREE template to make Jack’s head and bowtie!
+UPDATE: Now included in this post is a free template to make Jack’s head and bowtie!

-UPDATE: I understand that making Jack’s head, face and bowtie wasn’t the easiest for everyone.
+I understand that making the Jack Skellington head, face and bowtie wasn’t the easiest for everyone.
 This post explains how to make those on your own, but if you prefer to use a template, then just fill out the form below and it will be sent right over!
 You will also be signed up for my newsletter that only notifies you of new posts, which you can unsubscribe from at anytime.
 Thank you for your support!

-It’s the perfect craft for both kids and adults to do during the Halloween season – unless you feel the Nightmare Before Christmas is more of a Christmas movie?
+This craft is one that both kids and adults will enjoy and makes the perfect Halloween activity – unless you feel that The Nightmare Before Christmas is more of a Christmas movie?
 There’s a big debate about this in the Disney community!
-Our family actually enjoys this movie year-round, so we would do a Jack and Sally craft any time of the year. 🙂
+Our family actually enjoys this movie year-round, so we would enjoy a Jack and Sally craft any time of the year. 🙂

 - Empty toilet paper roll

 - White cardstock (or any white paper – cardstock just makes it stronger)

 - White paint pen/marker**

 For the stripes on Jack’s jacket, I used a white acrylic paint marker because I already had that on hand.
 If you don’t have a paint pen, you can also use a white colored pencil, a white crayon or you can paint white lines on with a brush and paint.

 1. Line up the toilet paper roll with the bottom of a black sheet of construction paper.
 Wrap the paper around the roll and make a line with the marker, so you know where you need to cut.
 Cut off the excess.
 You want to end up with a piece of black construction paper that completely wraps around the toilet paper roll, approximately 6 1/2 inches long and 4 3/4 inch tall.